vignesh0x/upgradeX/README.md

 # upgradeX

-**BotPanel** is a small lab tool that demonstrates controlling a test agent from a Telegram bot using a button-driven UI.
+**upgradeX** is a small lab tool that demonstrates controlling a test agent from a Telegram bot using a button-driven UI.
 It is intended **only** for educational / lab use on machines you own or have explicit permission to test.

 ---